Kachin State: Language

-The Jingpho language was the traditional language of the area, and is the state's lingua franca.
-The Bamar people (Burmese) were a minority in Kachin State before the independence of Burma from the British, but after 1948, groups of Bamar (Burmese) came to Kachin State to settle down so that offices could be run with the Burmese language, which has caused language shift and commenced the decline of the Kachin (Jingpho) language.
-Many later Kachin generations did not have a chance to speak or learn their language properly at school.

-Some Kachin tribes speak and write their own language: the Zaiwa, the Rawang, and the Lisu, who speak both the Lisu language and the Lipo language.
+Burmese and Jingpho are lingua francas of Kachin State.
+Since Burma achieved independence in 1948, significant numbers of Burmese speakers have settled in Kachin State, which has accelerated a language shift from Jingpho to Burmese.
+Other Kachin tribes speak and write their own language: the Zaiwa, the Rawang, and the Lisu, who speak both the Lisu language and the Lipo language.
+English is also widely spoken as a working language.

-Ethnicity

-The ethnic data from the 2014 census is available only with the Tatmadaw (Myanmar Armed Forces) and not released to the public.
-As per the 1983 Census, the ethnic composition was Bamar: 29.3%, Shan: 24.2% and Kachin: 38.1%.
-In a speech delivered on 2016, Min Aung Hlaing of Tatmadaw gave the ethnic composition of the Kachin state as follows: Bamar – 29.2%, Shan – 23.6%, Jingphaw – 18.97%, Lisu – 7%, Rawam – 5%, Lawwaw – 3.33%, Lacheik – 2.89%, Zaikwa – 1.57% and Others – 8%.

 Economy

 The economy of Kachin State is predominantly agricultural.
+The main products include rice, teak, sugarcane, opium.
+Mineral products include gold, jade, and rare-earth elements.
+Hpakant is well known for its jade mines.
+Bhamo is one of the border trading points between China and Myanmar.
+A significant amount of legal and illegal cross-border trade along the China–Myanmar border passes through Kachin State, through border posts operated by both the central government (e.g., Lweje) and ethnic armed organisations (e.g., Laiza and Kanpaikti).

+Jade mining

-The main products include rice, teak, sugar cane, opium.
-Mineral products include gold and jade.
-Hpakan is a well known place for its jade mines.
-Over 600 tons of jade stones, which were unearthed from Lone-Khin area in Hpakan aka Pha-Khant Township in Kachine State, had been displayed in Myanmar Naypyidaw to be sold in November 2011.
+Over 600 tons of jade stones, which were unearthed from Lone-Khin area in Hpakant Township in Kachin State, had been displayed in Myanmar Naypyidaw to be sold in November 2011.
 Most of the jade stones extracted in Myanmar, 25,795 tons in 2009–10 and 32,921 tons in 2008–09, are from Kachin State.
-The largest jade stone in the world, 3000 tons, 21 metres long, 4.8 metres wide and 10.5 metres high was found in Hpakan in 2000.
+The largest jade stone in the world, 3000 tons, 21 metres long, 4.8 metres wide and 10.5 metres high was found in Hpakant in 2000.
 The Myanmar government pays little attention to the deterioration of environment in Kachin because of jade mining.
 There has been erosion, flooding and mudslides.
 Several houses are destroyed every year.

-Kachin has deep economic ties with China, which acts as the regions biggest trading partner and chief investor in development project.
+Hydropower

 In 2006, the Prime Minister General Thein Sein made an agreement with the China Power Investment Cooperation in Beijing to build seven dams in Kachin State.
 The controversial construction project of a huge 1,055 megawatt hydroelectric power plant dam, the Myitsone Dam, is ongoing.
 It is funded by China Power Investment Cooperation.
 When completed, the dam will measure 152 metres high and the electricity produced will be sold to China.
-This project displaced about 15,000 people and is one of 7 projects planned for the Irrawady River.
+This project displaced about 15,000 people and is one of 7 projects planned for the Irrawaddy River.

-Bhamo is one of the border trading points between China and Myanmar.